-INAPPROPRIATE USE OF TECHNOLOGY
+INAPPROPRIATE USE OF TECHNOLOGY RESOURCES AND THE INTERNET

-Students are prohibited from sending or posting electronic messages that are abusive, obscene, sexually oriented, threatening, harassing, damaging to another's reputation, or illegal.
+Students are prohibited from sending, posting or possessing electronic messages that are abusive, obscene, sexually oriented, threatening, harassing, damaging to another's reputation, or illegal, including cyberbullying and "sexting."
 This prohibition applies to conduct off school property if it results in a substantial disruption to the educational environment.
 Any person taking, disseminating, transferring, or sharing obscene, sexually oriented, lewd, or otherwise illegal images or other content will be disciplined according to the Student Code of Conduct and may, in certain circumstances, be reported to law enforcement.
-(Sexting)